Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: Introduction

-\textbf{Our contributions.} Despite the promising theory, invariance principle-based approaches fail in settings \cite{aubin2021linear} where invariant features capture all information about the label contained in the input.
-A particular example is image classification (e.g., cow vs. camel) \cite{beery2018recognition} where the label is a deterministic function of the invariant features (e.g, shape of the animal), and does not depend on the spurious features (e.g., background).
+\textbf{Our contributions.} Despite the promising theory, invariance principle-based approaches fail in settings \citep{aubin2021linear} where invariant features capture all information about the label contained in the input.
+A particular example is image classification (e.g., cow vs. camel) \citep{beery2018recognition} where the label is a deterministic function of the invariant features (e.g., shape of the animal), and does not depend on the spurious features (e.g., background).
 To understand such failures, we revisit the fundamental assumptions in linear regression tasks, where invariance-based approaches were shown to provably generalize OOD.
-We show that, in contrast to the linear regression tasks, OOD generalization is significantly harder for linear classification tasks; we need much stronger restrictions in the form of support overlap assumptions on the distribution shifts, or otherwise it is not possible to guarantee OOD generalization under interventions on variables other than the target class.
+We show that, in contrast to the linear regression tasks, OOD generalization is significantly harder for linear classification tasks; we need much stronger restrictions in the form of support overlap assumptions\footnote{Support is the region where the probability density for continuous random variables (probability mass function for discrete random variables) is positive.
+Support overlap refers to the setting where train and test distribution maybe different but share the same support.
+We formally define this later in Assumption \ref{assumption 6_new}.} on the distribution shifts, or otherwise it is not possible to guarantee OOD generalization under interventions on variables other than the target class.
 We then proceed to show that, even under the right assumptions on distribution shifts, the invariance principle is insufficient.
-However, we establish that \textit{information bottleneck} (IB) constraints \cite{tishby2000information}, together with the invariance principle, provably works in both settings -- when invariant features completely capture the information about the label and also when they do not.
+However, we establish that \textit{information bottleneck} (IB) constraints \citep{tishby2000information}, together with the invariance principle, provably works in both settings -- when invariant features completely capture the information about the label and also when they do not.
 (Table \ref{table1_summary} summarizes our theoretical results presented later).
-We propose an approach that combines both these principles and demonstrate its effectiveness on linear unit tests \cite{aubin2021linear} and on different colored MNIST datasets \cite{arjovsky2019invariant, ahuja2020empirical}.
+We propose an approach that combines both these principles and demonstrate its effectiveness on linear unit tests \citep{aubin2021linear} and on different real datasets.